dgmdan/resume/DanMadereResume.md

 ### WorkWave, Neptune, NJ
 _Senior Software Engineer, October 2013 - January 2016_

-* Developed features on existing classic ASP application, an enterprise CRM for managing pest control and other field service companies.
+* Developed features on enterprise CRM application for managing pest control and other field service companies.
 * Overhauled internal documentation covering development environment setup, allowing new developers to get themselves up and running in hours rather than days.
 * Trained three new developers on architecture of application, source control workflows, manipulating application data and completing other common maintenance tasks.
 * Wrote complex SQL queries, optimized existing queries and performed one­time data updates.